Robert Margouleff: Stevie Wonder

 Beginning in 1972, Margouleff and Cecil worked with Stevie Wonder on a string of award-winning albums, including Music of My Mind (1972), Talking Book (1972), Innervisions (1973) and Fulfillingness' First Finale (1974), all of which featured Margouleff and Cecil as associate producers, engineers and synthesizer programmers.

 TONTO was pivotal in the duo's relationship with Wonder because it allowed him to arrange his own tracks and to be involved in each step of the recording process.
-Over a three day stretch, the trio recorded 17 songs together for their first release.
-After Fulfillingness' First Finale, Margouleff and Moog ceased collaboration with Wonder, due to unfair business relations and a changed relationship with him.
+Over a three-day stretch, the trio recorded 17 songs together for their first release.

 Margouleff described the relationship between himself, Cecil and Wonder as "like three meteors in the sky and they're all flying towards one another.
 For one brief second there's this huge bright light when all three meteors cross paths at the same time and there's just this brilliant flash... and it just goes away.
 That's how it was with me, Steve, and Malcolm."